 A.M.
 Gorky Institute of World Literature of the Russian Academy of Sciences (IWL RAS) is a research institute of the Russian Academy of Sciences, carrying out a wide range of philological studies in Russian and foreign literature, literary theory, folklore studies, source study.
 The Institute was founded on September 17, 1932 under the name of Maxim Gorky Literary Institute.

 The first years of its existence, the Institute develops its academic and material base: a library and collections containing manuscripts and materials on Russian and foreign literature.
 After Gorky’s death, Gorky Archive and Gorky Museum are established at the Institute; the Museum is opened to public in November 1937.
-In 1938, the Institute joins the USSR Academy of Sciences and receives its present name; since December 1991 it is the member of the Russian Academy of Sciences, since 2013 – the member of FASO.
+In 1938, the Institute joins the USSR Academy of Sciences and receives its present name; since December 1991 it is the member of the Russian Academy of Sciences.

 IWL RAS has 15 departments.